The Acid Test

 But I make an exception for Ayelet Waldman's A Really Good Day: How Microdosing Made a Mega Difference in My Mood, My Marriage, and My Life.
 It is by no means a remarkable book, but it's thoroughly enjoyable nonetheless, thanks to the irrepressible levity of its author, from whom we get an honest play-by-play of the emotions required for domestic maneuvers and a handy, abbreviated history of the war on drugs.
 (Don't forget the "medicinal garden at Monticello," the cocaine in Coca-Cola, or that "there have been no documented human deaths from an LSD overdose.")
 I bristled only at passages that read too much like what they actually are—the musings of a middle-aged, middlebrow woman married to novelist Michael Chabon with a knack for alarming housewifely banalities: "Today's epiphany: What if mood is a choice?"
 She writes in the afterword, "I began this experiment as a search for happiness. . . .
 Over the course of the month, I came to realize that happiness, though delightful, is not really the point."

 She's lying.
 And thank God.
 Waldman has made a career of insisting that happiness is the point, and this book is only the latest installment. ("I waded into therapy with the eagerness of a dehydrated camel sloshing into an oasis mud puddle," she writes.
 She has spent half her life indenting her "unique assprint into so many leather couches.")
 She is best known for her 2005 New York Times article "Truly, Madly, Guiltily," in which she punctured the popular fantasy of mature sexual love as stoic ritual by claiming to love her husband more than her four children, and to prefer having sex with him to playing with them.
-Thisarticle was no "The Kandy-Kolored Tangerine-Flake Streamline Baby," but its existence was proof nonetheless that its author can gestate low-sperm-count ideas to term.
+This article was no "The Kandy-Kolored Tangerine-Flake Streamline Baby," but its existence was proof nonetheless that its author can gestate low-sperm-count ideas to term.
 Later, her feisty brainchild Bad Mother: A Chronicle of Maternal Crimes, Minor Calamities, and Occasional Moments of Grace (2009) sat on the best-seller list for weeks.
 Waldman seems able to inspire moral panic every time she lifts a pen, in part because she's such a hardy perennial, but largely because she does live enough of a fairy tale to act like a princess, or at least the heroine of her own life, writing a bunch of novels catercorner to her famous-novelist husband in a run-down house lined with books, kids, and "wainscoting, stained nearly black."

 What makes this even more compelling is that for all her fearless mockery of maternal pieties, her temperament—or perhaps it's just her writing voice—remains that of a woman one errand away from signing herself over to psychiatric care.
 In this book, she writes, in all seriousness: "67 percent of women's admissions to psychiatric facilities occur during the week immediately prior to menstruation."
 Perhaps she overreaches in trying to seem relatably crazy.
 But this is to be expected.
 She is the patron saint of bad mothers with modern challenges.
 And so now, for her next trick, she has decided to suggest that responsible drug use can combat garden-variety mental illness.